aimiliospot/Properties_Price_Prediction_Chalidiki/README.md

 # Chalkidiki properties price prediciton

-The aim of this project for the Machine Learning course at NTUA is to classify whether a property is a good deal or not based on its price and several other features.
-In order to achieve this classification, a regression model was fitted in the available data and based on its predictions the properties were classified.
-To better understand the vailable data, several vizualizations were created in Tableau (the workbook is also available).
+The goal of this project for the Machine Learning course at NTUA is to classify whether a property represents a good deal based on its price and various other features.
+To accomplish this, a regression model was trained on the available dataset, and the predicted values were used to categorize the properties.
+To gain deeper insights into the data, several visualizations were created using Tableau (the workbook is provided as well).

 ## Installation
 > I assume that Python and Jupyter are already installed :grinning: